 What am I all about?

 If I could teach every person in the whole world one thing it would be: You own your body and you get to decide what happens to it.
 All of my work is built upon this sole concept.
-(That- and that your body is not out to get you.)
+(Your body is not out to get you!)

 This is what happens when Individuals take their power back and have the agency for every decision about their body: